CurricularAnalytics/CurricularAnalytics.jl/docs/src/degreeplans.md

  T_i = \sum_{j=1}^m j \cdot x_{ij}.
 ```

-In order to guide the optimzation algorithms towards reasonable soluations, additional constraints are required.
-In partciular, it is necessarey to specify the maximum number of terms you would like the degree plan to contain, denoted $\alpha$, as well as the minimum and maximum  number of credit hours allowed in each term, denoted $\beta$ and $\gamma$ respectively.
+In order to guide the optimization algorithms towards reasonable solutions, additional constraints are required.
+In particular, it is necessarFurthemore, this toolbox supports a multi-objectivey to specify the maximum number of terms you would like the degree plan to contain, denoted $\alpha$, as well as the minimum and maximum  number of credit hours allowed in each term, denoted $\beta$ and $\gamma$ respectively.
 If we let $c_i$ denote the number of credit hours associated with course $i$, and $\theta_j$ the number of credit hours in term $j$, then

 ```math
  \theta_j = \sum_{i=1}^n c_i \cdot x_{ij}, \ \ \ \ j = 1, \ldots, m,